pens/rgb.sh/_posts/2022-5-21-organization.md

 ---
 title: Photo Organization
-excerpt: How I finally managed to get a handle on my photo catalog, on Linux.
+excerpt: How I finally managed to get a handle on my photo catalog, on Linux
 tags: photo project
 ---